 The UK Coastline is almost infinite if every rock was traced, 11,072.76 miles at mean high water mark (Ordnance Survey), far more than the approximate 6440 for road travel.
 First stage is the 870 miles of Welsh Coastal Path that opened May 5th 2012.
 Estimated 5 year duration

-Documents a drawing performance using digital film and Geographic Positioning System data (GPS) & gpx derived scripts, the equipment and software used is readily available.
-The line drawing is created by traveling across terrain, as physical performance.
+Documents a drawing performance using digital film and GPS data at 12x normal speed, the equipment and software used is readily available.

 Mail to: jez.hattosh-nemeth [at] uwe.ac.uk